karthikvetrivel/karthikvetrivel/README.md

 <br />
 <br />

 Hey!
 Thanks for dropping by.
-My name is [Karthik Vetrivel](https://karthikvetrivel.com), an incoming freshman at Stanford University, where I intend to major in Computer Science.
+My name is [Karthik Vetrivel](https://karthikvetrivel.com), a freshman at Stanford University, where I intend to major in Electrical Engineering or Computer Science.
 I love to build great software with beautiful user interfaces and clean user experiences.
 Check out my work!

 **Let's Get in Contact**
 - 📫 [Email Me!](kvetriv@stanford.edu)